 Very few recent mass shootings have occurred at small businesses, but Pulse nightclub was just that.
 This wasn’t a government building, it was a husband and wife who owned a small nightclub that was created to honor a family member.
 The nightclub provided a safe place, and was part of the heartbeat of the LGBT community in Florida.

-Other venues in Orlando are memorializing the victims of the Pulse shooting, too.
+Other venues in Orlando memorialized the victims of the Pulse shooting, too.
 The Center, an LGBTQ sanctuary in Orlando, revealed an art installation by local artist Lindsay Lynch that displayed the faces of each of the 49 victims.
 After the shooting, The Center became a central gathering place for the community looking to express grief.

 In months after the tragedy, Poma had originally considered selling the nightclub to the city of Orlando for $2.25 million, but instead decided she would spearhead the mission to create a memorial and museum.
 To do this, she created the onePULSE Foundation to see it through, which has a task force made up of survivors, family members and individuals from the community.
 “Poma has been very clear, this isn’t her memorial, this is for the families,” Brady said.